handsontable/handsontable/examples/README.md

 ### Folder structure

-Within the `/examples` directory, there are all the examples created.
+Within the `/examples` directory, there are all the code examples created for specific Handsontable version and the `templates` folder, which contains base projects for creating new code examples.
 A path to the example follow the undermentioned convention:

 `/examples/<version_number>/<category>/<framework>/<example_path>`

-- `<version_number>` - the version of the Handsontable and Handsontable's wrapper - the value provided to the NPM scripts as the last argument.
+- `<version_number>` - the destributed version of the Handsontable and Handsontable's wrapper **OR** `next` - the value provided to the NPM scripts as the last argument.
 - `<category>` - category of the code examples.
 The main category is `docs` which means: code examples from the documentation.
 - `<framework>` - any supported framework's name (react, angular, vue, js).
 - `<example_path>` - path to the specific code example.
 A folder name of the code example will identify that code example - it will be used as a URL further.
 The folder name of the code example should be the same across all the frameworks.